32kda/heap_mcp_nb/README.md

 ## Usage Examples

-### In tools like Trae, OpenCode or Qwen CLI you can just point to .hrpof file with your heap dump and ask smth like `Find possible problms in this heap dump`
+In tools like Trae, OpenCode or Qwen CLI you can just point to .hrpof file with your heap dump and ask smth like `Find possible problems in this heap dump`

 ### Using with MCP Client